jbadger3/SwiftAnnoy/README.md

 ```swift
 try? index.build(numTrees: 1)
 ```
+This is a one-time operation.
+You can't call `index.build` a second time.

-The argument `numTrees` specifies the number of trees you want Annoy to use to construct the index.
+The parameter `numTrees` specifies the number of trees you want Annoy to use to construct the index.
 The more trees you include in the index the more accurate the search results will be, but it will take longer to build, take up more space, and require more time to search.
 Experiment with this parameter to optimize the tradeoffs.

 ### Running queries
 An `AnnoyIndex`  can be queried using either an item index or a vector.